MITRECND/picaboo/README.md

   * Valid shellcode (your argument is the offset from which execution begins)
 * Memory allocation or permission modification is made using one of the hooked Windows functions.
   * `PAGE_EXECUTE_READWRITE` permissions for the allocated region are requested.
-* There are no dependancies on a parent process required by the target.
+* There are no dependencies on a parent process required by the target.

 Depending on the functionality of the target, you may end up with a partially decrypted loader, or perhaps a small stub of shellcode that unwinds more code later.
 At a minimum you know the region dumped was marked for execution AND an attempt was made to do so.

 Keep in mind also that depending on the functionality of the target, your results may be unpredictable (especially with the `pass` flag).
-It is always recommended to do these kind of activities in a well isolated sandbox.
+It is always recommended to do these kinds of activities in a well isolated sandbox.

 ## Future Ideas